 In general, equity markets have been strong over the past twelve months.
-This is reflected in the performance of the MSCI World Net TR Index in US Dollars, which has risen by 26.7%.
+This is reflected in the performance of the MSCI World Net Total Return Index in US Dollars, which has risen by 26.7%.
 Stock markets have been supported by strong flows into equity funds on the back of a recovering US economy, a stabilising environment in Europe, positive data out of China and the short-term positive impact of Abenomics in Japan.
 Since June, however, investors have become increasingly focused on the implications of the US Federal Reserve (the 'Fed') ending its quantitative easing programme ('QE').
 This is evident in US 10-year Treasury yields, which have risen from 2.2% to 3.0% from 31 May to 31 December 2013, and in certain major currency movements.
 The Australian dollar, Indian rupee and Brazilian real, for instance, have depreciated against the US dollar by 6.7%, 8.6%, and 9.4%, respectively.
 We note that most equity strategies, including our own, appear to be doing well in this environment; a rising tide lifts most boats.

-As we have stated many times, we do not manage the Fund against short-term performance metrics, and it is inevitable that it will underperform markets from time to time.
-As you will see from the above table, the Fund's net return of 15.2% for the past six months underperformed the MSCI World Net Total Return Index AUD by 4.3%.
-This is of little relevance or concern to us.
-We aim (not guarantee) to produce absolute returns of a minimum of 9% per annum, after fees, through the business cycle, while minimising the risk of a permanent capital loss.
+As we have stated many times, we do not manage the Strategy against short-term performance metrics, and it is inevitable that it will underperform markets from time to time.
+The Strategy's return of 13.5% for the past six months underperformed the MSCI World Net Total Return Index USD by 3.3%.

-We note that since inception (on 1 July 2007), the Fund has delivered an investment return of 11.0% per annum, which is above our longer-term objective, whereas the MSCI World Net Total Return Index AUD has produced a return of 1.9% per annum.
-We are happy to be judged on the absolute returns of our strategy over time, in comparison to our objective return of 9% per annum net of fees.
+We note that since inception (on 1 July 2007), the Strategy has delivered an investment return of 13.7% per annum, which is above our longer-term objective, whereas the MSCI World Net Total Return Index USD has produced a return of 2.7% per annum.
+We are happy to be judged on the absolute returns of our strategy over time.
 We feel strongly that people cannot retire on "relative investment returns"; only by generating investment returns that exceed the rate of inflation (ideally by a satisfactory margin) will investors increase their wealth over time.

 We have no way of assessing how a company's share price will perform against an index over a short period of time.
 We are far more interested in where a company's share price may be in 3 to 5 years' time than where it may be in six months' time.
 In the short term, the stock market predominately reacts to the most recent information, both positive and negative, which can lead to large fluctuations in share prices that are often unrelated to the underlying value of a business.
 In the long term, however, share prices should broadly track the underlying intrinsic values of the business.
 This is what Benjamin Graham was referring to when he said: "In the short term the market is a voting machine and in the long term it is a weighing machine".
-It is also why we make investment decisions based on our assessment of how a business is likely to perform over the next 3-5 years (and whether the likely investment return exceeds our minimum investment objective of 9% per annum, after fees) rather than chasing short-term share price performance.
+It is also why we make investment decisions based on our assessment of how a business is likely to perform over the next 3-5 years rather than chasing short-term share price performance.

 The concept of minimising the risk of a permanent capital loss is also integral to how we manage money.
-We believe that this central concept differentiates us from many of our competitors in the funds management industry.
+We believe that this central concept differentiates us from many of our competitors in the asset management industry.
 For many, risk is effectively measured as the danger of falling short of, or varying too far from, the benchmark or index, rather than the risk of losing capital for investors.

-At Magellan, there are five fundamental building blocks reducing risk and protecting capital:
+There are five fundamental building blocks reducing risk and protecting capital: